Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Formal Encoding

-It should be clear that given an answer set of a logic program as defined above, the policy profile encoded in the answer set by the \verb-do- predicate will be a feasible one.
-Conversely, one can construct an answer set from a feasible policy profile.
-In other words, our ASP implementation is both sound and complete.
+\begin{theorem}[Correctness] This ASP implementation (with the complete version attached in Appendix~\ref{apd:prob_encoding}) is both sound and complete.
+More specifically, 1) given an answer set of a logic program described above, the policy profile encoded in the answer set by the \verb-doi/2- atoms will be a feasible one; 2) conversely, one can construct an answer set of the above logic program from a feasible policy profile. \end{theorem}

+The justification is quite straightforward.
+For one, we have directly encoded those three conditions that define a feasible policy profile.
+More specifically, 1) in the rule that defines valid global states (\texttt{gState/1}), it prohibits any pair of agents from sharing the same location; 2) in the rule that defines valid transitions (\texttt{trans/3}), it eliminates any immediate location swaps; and 3) The above reachability rule ensures that every global state can reach the goal state within a finite number of transitions (\texttt{reached/1}).
+Note that the reachable states eventually form a spanning tree rooted at the goal state, with each internal node serving as the root for the states within its subtree.

-For optimization, there are quite a few evaluation criteria for the conventional MAPF problem.
-However, none of them fit in our settings, since we desire a policy for all contingencies.
-Instead, we adopt a criterion called minimizing \textit{sum-of-makespan}, which adds up the makespans of all instantiations under the execution of the policy.
+For optimization, there are several evaluation criteria used in conventional MAPF problems.
+However, none of them is suitable for our settings, as we require a policy to work in all situations.
+Thus, we adopt a criterion as minimizing \textit{sum-of-makespan}, which is the sum of the makespans of the execution of the policy under all possible instantiations.
 Mathematically,

-The so called \textit{makespan} is defined as the number of steps of the longest path among those of all the agents.
-In fact, given a policy the makespan coincides with the number of global transitions made from the initial global state to reach the goal global state.
-Therefore, we can also axiomatize makespan inductively as follows, denoted as the \texttt{dist} predicate.
-Every global state is associated with a non-negative cost, which will be incremented by one upon a global transition according to the policy.
+where the metric \textit{makespan} is defined as the number of transitions made from the initial global state to reach the goal global state.
+Therefore, we can also define \textit{makespan} inductively as follows, denoted as the \texttt{dist/2} predicate.
+A transition between two global states will incur a unit cost.

-Eventually, we emphasize that the computed policy is a deterministic and decentralized one, in the sense that once it is deployed on individual agents, no further interference from the central controller is needed.
+Lastly, we emphasize that the computed profile of policies is a collection of \textit{deterministic} and \textit{decentralized} ones, meaning that once deployed on individual agents, each agent will be able to execute the policy independently, and no further intervention from any central controller will be needed.